AdaCore/gnatstudio/docs/users_guide/main_window.rst

 the current level, :kbd:`Right` expands the current level, and :kbd:`Return` jumps to the currently selected location.

-The contents of the calltree is not restored when GPS is restarted because its contents might be misleading if the sources have changed.
+The contents of the calltree is not restored when GNAT Studio is restarted because its contents might be misleading if the sources have changed.

 The local toolbar provides the following buttons: